-Dr. Libby has received numerous awards and recognitions for his research accomplishments, including most recently the Gold Medal of the European Society of Cardiology (2011), the Basic Research Prize of the American Heart Association (2011), the Anitschkow Prize in Atherosclerosis Research of the European Atherosclerosis Society (2013), and the Special Award of the Heart Failure Association of the European Society of Cardiology (2014).
-He has received a number of lifetime achievement awards various organizations.
-Dr. Libby was selected as Consulting Editor of the year by Circulation Research in 2015, and received a 2015 High Citation Award as an editorial board member of Arteriosclerosis Thrombosis, and Vascular Biology.
-He was awarded the Ernst Jung Gold Medal for Medicine for 2016 and the 2017 Earl Benditt Award from the North American Vascular Biology Organization.
+Dr. Libby has received numerous awards for his research accomplishments, including the Gold Medal of the European Society of Cardiology (2011), the Basic Research Prize of the American Heart Association (2011), the Anitschkow Prize in Atherosclerosis Research of the European Atherosclerosis Society (2013), the Special Award of the Heart Failure Association of the European Society of Cardiology (2014), the Ernst Jung Gold Medal for Medicine (2016), and the Earl Benditt Award from the North American Vascular Biology Organization (2017).
+He has received a number of lifetime achievement awards from various organizations.
+Dr. Libby is a Consulting Editor to Circulation Research (since 2015), and an editorial board member of Arteriosclerosis Thrombosis, and Vascular Biology.

 Dr. Libby has published extensively in numerous high impact journals including Circulation, Journal of Clinical Investigation, Proceedings of the National Academy of Sciences, New England Journal of Medicine, and Nature.
 He is an Editor of Braunwald’s Heart Disease, having served as the Editor-in Chief of the 8th Edition, and has also contributed chapters on the pathogenesis, treatment, and prevention of atherosclerosis to many editions of Harrison’s Principles of Internal Medicine.
 Dr. Libby has held numerous visiting professorships and delivered more than 100 major named or keynote lectures throughout the world.

 Anti-inflammatory therapy and resolution of inflammation, theory and practice